yaelhayem/TDSADH18/docs/ChloeYorkville.md

 ![Picture Title](../images/Yorkville NYTimes-crop.jpg)

-FROM a neighborhood that in 1900 was second in the world only to Berlin in the number of German esidents, the area of the Upper East Side known as Yorkville has been transformed into a mostly upscale community that is more silk stocking than lederhosen.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;FROM a neighborhood that in 1900 was second in the world only to Berlin in the number of German esidents, the area of the Upper East Side known as Yorkville has been transformed into a mostly upscale community that is more silk stocking than lederhosen.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The dispersion of the Germans - and the Hungarians, Irish, and Slavs who followed then - resulted from the demoltion of the Third Avenue El in 1955 and the ensuing boom in high-rise apartment constructions.
 High rents altered the neighborhood's character, bringing more of a cross section of people to liv in housing that ranges from the million-dollar co-ops of East End Avenue to doorman rental buildings to low- and middle-income housing.